alimar440/alimar440/README.md

 - 🌟 Passionate about software development .
 - 💻 Proficient in advanced C and C++.
 - 🌐 Experienced in HTML, CSS, JavaScript,java,and SQL.
-- 📚 Currently learning Angular.
+- 📚 Currently learning Laravel .
 - You can contact me at  [Email](mailto:alingom2018@gmail.com)

 ## Skills